 Varshini is the T-Level/ HTQ lead at the Science Council.
 Her role is to work with professional bodies and wider stakeholders to build the prestige of technical science education, and, to promote new technical qualifications for our professional registers.

 Kelly is on secondment with the Science Council, leading on our work with the Higher Education sector and industry to promote a professional identity for scientists and technicians.
+She is Director of Technical Strategy at the University of Nottingham and PI for the TALENT Commission for Midlands Innovation.

 Telephone: 020 3434 2023